Antisocial behaviour involves causing alarm or distress to someone who does not live with the perpetrator.

 If that's the case you can request a review under a new tool called Community Trigger.

 We ask you to provide us with details of the past incidents you have reported, including the dates you previously made reports, any reference numbers you have been given, and the names of any officers or teams you've been in contact with.

 You can request a Community Trigger review by emailing email@example.com (quoting 'Community Trigger').

 What happens next

-Community Trigger is only for people who have reported the same antisocial behaviour to the council, Police or a registered housing provider three times in the last six months and consider that no action has been taken.
+Community Trigger is only for people who have reported the same antisocial behaviour to the council, police or a registered housing provider 3 times in the last 6 months and consider that no action has been taken.